We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 MagicBands are a wonderful piece of technology that make your trip easier.
-They function as room keys, park tickets, FastPass tickets, save your PhotoPass pictures, and act as a credit card for guests.
+They function as room keys, park tickets, Genie+ access, save your PhotoPass pictures, and act as a credit card for guests.

 Some of the functionality of MagicBands has now been replaced by the new Disney MagicMobile Pass.
 The MagicMobile Pass is used with your smartphone to do almost all the same things as a MagicBand.
-And everyone gets it for free.
+And everyone gets it for free (including off-site guests).

-However, at this point you can’t charge purchases to your room account with MagicMobile Pass, and unless you have an Apple Watch, it’s a little clunky to use.
+However, I find MagicMobile to be a little clunky unless you have an Apple Watch, it’s a little clunky to use.

 MagicBands are still superior for convenience and functionality, plus they are a fun Disney accessory.
 Disney resort guests can expect to save $10-$15 dollars, depending on the style.

 Also, there are some designs exclusive to Disney resort guests.

 This will help you decide which option works best for you.